Skip to content

 How Xen Performs Robot Conversions

-• A complete, compile-ready C# cBot file
+• a complete, compile-ready C# cBot file

-• An explanation of any behaviour that could not be replicated exactly
+• an explanation of any behaviour that could not be replicated exactly

 Common Mistakes to Avoid